Lào Cai province: Geography

-Lào Cai is a mountainous region.
 In the northwest of the province is Phan Xi Păng (also called Fansipan; elevation 3143 m, snow covered during winter season), Vietnam's highest mountain.
 It is located in the Hoàng Liên Sơn and the Hoàng Liên National Park.
 The Sa Pa Mountains form the western part of the province.
-While the province is drained by over 100 rivers, the main river that bisects the province is the Red River, (Sông Hồng), the most significant river of northern Vietnam, which flows out of China towards the capital Hanoi.
+While the province is drained by over 100 rivers, the main river that bisects the province is the Red River, which flows out of China towards the capital Hanoi.
 It flows through the province over a length of 130 km.
-Other rivers of significance are the Chay and Nam Ti Rivers.
-Much of the province is heavily forested.
+Other rivers include the Chay and Nam Ti Rivers.

 Ground water resources have been estimated reserves as 4,448 million cubic metres out of which good quality water is estimated as 30 million cubic metres.
-In addition, there are four mineral water sources.
+There are four mineral water sources.